 SCRATCH STORAGE POLICIES

-Users may use /scratch with no set quota and with an auto-purge policy on unaccessed files over 60 days.
+Users are able to use /scratch with size- and inode-based quotas (sizes TBD) and with an auto-purge policy on unaccessed files, which means that any unaccessed data will be automatically deleted by the system after 60 days.
 Scratch file systems are not backed up.
 Critical files should be backed up to another location.

 SECURITY ON LIGHTHOUSE/ USE OF SENSITIVE DATA